HewlettPackard/squest/docs/manual/service_catalog.md

 The survey of an operation can be edited to change the behavior of the generated form of a request.

+!!! note

+    Surveys in Squest are actually surveys attached to each job templates in your Tower/AWX.
+    Squest can only disable the ones that you don't want to be filled by your end users.
+    Those fields, if declared as mandatory on Tower/AWX, will need to be filled anyway by the admin when approving a request.

 ### Enabled fields

 An **enabled** field is displayed into the end user survey.
 By default, all fields are enabled when creating a new operation.

+!!! note

->**Note:** If the field is set as **required** into the Tower/AWX job template survey config then the administrator will have to fill it in any case during the review of the request.
+    If the field is set as **required** into the Tower/AWX job template survey config then the administrator will have to fill it in any case during the review of the request.

 ### Default value